 Check for Dehydration: There's an easy way to see if your dog or cat is dehydrated: just pull up on the skin between their shoulder blades.
 If the skin stays tented instead of springing back, that is a sign of dehydration.
 Try to get your pet to drink, but do not ever attempt to pour water down your pet's throat.
 Contact a vet for further treatment and advice.

 Check for Scratches & Bites: Dog parks can be a fun opportunity for your pet to run around and socialize with other dogs, especially during the warmer months.
-It's important to remember that even if your dog is very friendly and playful, not all dogs have the same temperament, and all dogs have the capability of playing a little too rough.
+It's important to remember that even if your dog is very friendly and playful, not all dogs have the same energy style, and all dogs have the capability of playing a little too rough.
 After each visit to a dog park, take the time to carefully look over your pet, checking for signs of scratches or even bites.
 If you find any, assess the severity.
 Puncture wounds can be deceiving and may require a visit to the vet to prevent infection and confirm there are no internal wounds.

 Handling Seizures: Seizures appear in many forms and are more common in dogs than you may expect.
 In the event that your dog has a seizure, make sure that he or she is in a safe place and do not attempt to restrain your dog.
 They will likely become disoriented during a seizure and may mistakenly bite or scratch you if you get too close.
 Note the time of day and duration of the seizure.
 Your vet will need this information in order to determine the next steps.